Going onstage (www.esplanade.com).

 A dayereh is a frame drum with jingles.

-The tambourine-like instrument goes by many other names depending on which part of the world you are in.
+This tambourine-like instrument goes by many other names depending on which part of the world you are in.
 You can find it in places like Iran, Azerbaijan, Uzbekistan and many more.
-In Macedonia, the drum is used in folk music and during rituals like weddings.
+In Macedonia, it is used in folk music and during rituals like weddings.

-Nobody knows exactly how old the instrument is but a version of the dayereh appears in paintings from more than 500 years ago.
+Nobody knows exactly how old the dayereh is but a version of it appears in paintings from more than 500 years ago.

 4